 The FDA has cleared CO2 laser treatment for a number of issues related to skin tone and texture.
 CO2 has an excellent safety profile.
 As with any controlled injury to the skin, there risks associated with treatment, and with the healing process, which will be reviewed in detail during your consultation.
 As a teacher and trainer of other physicians in laser procedures, Dr. Cox stresses the importance of finding an experienced physician who understands the finer points of laser treatment.
 It is also important to know who will be providing anesthesia if that’s part of the treatment plan.

 Comfort measures are developed for each patient based on the treatment plan, and most patients report little discomfort during and after the procedure.
 We can provide medication to help you relax you prior to the treatment.
 Although the procedure itself typically lasts 45-60 minutes, you should plan to spend several hours in our office and will need a driver to take you home.

 CO2 laser requires downtime.
 The extent of downtime depends on the area treated and the laser settings selected to achieve your goals.
 Pinpoint bleeding and oozing may occur immediately after the procedure and continue for the first 48 hours.
 Most patients experience swelling, puffiness, redness that typically subsides after a week, but may last up to a month.
 During the healing process, common side effects include itching, dryness, peeling or flaking, oozing and crusting.
 It is typically possible to wear make-up after 10 days and go about your normal routine within two weeks after the procedure.

-The way you treat your skin during the healing process is incredibly important, and can affect your results.
-It is essential is follow the personalized post-care instructions given to you after your procedure.
+The way you treat your skin during the healing process is incredibly important and can affect your results.
+It is essential to follow the personalized post-care instructions given to you after your procedure.
 Throughout recovery, it is also important to drink lots of water and avoid all sun exposure.